Bill Gates Predicts 'What's At Stake' With Proposed Trump Foreign Aid Cuts

 Loading...

-"It would be terrible," says Christopher Murray, the director of the Institutes of Health Metrics and Evaluations, who led the analysis for the report.
+"It would be terrible," says Christopher Murray, the director of the Institute for Health Metrics and Evaluation, who led the analysis for the report.
 "The effect would be huge."

 For the past 25 years, the U.S. has led the effort to treat people with HIV around the world.